HD60Hz/squad-lab1-store/README.md

 	...

 Obviously we are going to use the ``requests`` library.
 Because it is not a standard one, we have to install it.
-From our virtual environement, run the command :
+From our virtual environment, run the command :

 ```shell
 pip install requests